Voznesensk: History

 This city was founded in 1795 on the site of the Cossack settlement of Sokoly after the liquidation of the Zaporozhian Sich.
+Previously located in Novomyrhorod, in 1796 the administration of the newly created Imperial Russian namestnichestvo was transferred to Voznesensk.
+Creation of the new territory occurred in place of the Ochakov Land (Oblast), following the 1788 conquest of the Ochakov Fortress (Özi Cale) as well as liquidation of the Zaporozhian Sich earlier in 1775.

+Located on the banks of the Southern Bug, Voznesensk became a center of the Buh Cossacks who later were transformed into regiment of light-cavalry uhlans.

 Voznesensk received city status in 1938.

 During World War II, the city was occupied by Axis troops from August 1941 until March 1944.

+Voznesensk was the seat of the Soviet 1411th Artillery Ammunition Depot from July 1945 to May 1949.

 In January 1989, the population of the city was 43,881 people.
+Following Ukrainian independence in 1991, it became a part of Ukraine.

 Until 18 July 2020, Voznesensk was incorporated as a city of regional significance.
 It also served as the administrative center of Voznesensk Raion even though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Mykolaiv Oblast to four, the city of Voznesensk was merged into Voznesensk Raion.

 During the 2022 Russian invasion of Ukraine, the city saw shelling and fighting as part of the Battle of Mykolaiv and the Battles of Voznesensk.
 The city was a key objective for Russian forces, who sought to capture an important intersection on the route between Mykolaiv and Odesa, and cross the Southern Buh river immediately southwest of the city.
 Securing this intersection was an essential prerequisite for any subsequent offensive towards Odesa, as it would allow Russian tanks and armored fighting vehicles access to the most suitable highway to the city.
-The first battle began on March 2, when a Russian armored column was defeated by Ukrainian forces in the vicinity of Voznesensk, in a battle which the Wall Street Journal described as "one of the war's most decisive routs" up to that point.
+The battle began on 2 March, when a Russian armored column was defeated by Ukrainian forces in the vicinity of Voznesensk, in a battle which the Wall Street Journal described as "one of the war's most decisive routs" up to that point.
 The Ukrainian army, in cooperation with local farmers, destroyed a strategically important bridge, over which the Russians aimed to cross the Southern Bug.
 Additionally, the Ukrainian fighters destroyed around 30 Russian tanks and armored vehicles and one helicopter, thereby preventing any further Russian advance towards Odesa and a nearby nuclear facility.
-The second battle of Voznesensk began on March 9, with Russian troops occupying the city for three days until Ukraine retook the city.
-Had the Russian-held Mykolaiv Military–Civilian Administration pushed northwards capturing Nova Odesa, Voznesensk would be the de jure capital of the oblast.

-On August 20, 2022, a Russian airstrike on Voznesensk killed 9 civilians, 4 of which were children.
+On 20 August 2022, a Russian airstrike on Voznesensk killed 9 civilians, 4 of which were children.

+Demographics

+As of the national census in 2001, Voznesensk had a population of 42,248 people.
+The overwhelming majority of the city's population are Ukrainians.
+Sizeable ethnic Russian, Moldovan, Belarusian and Jewish communities also dwell in the city.
+In terms of languages, 86% of the residents consider Ukrainian to be their first language, while 12% communicate in Russian.